How 90s hook-handed horror Candyman remains relevant on the race and class issues that continue to move us.

 - Helen looks through (i.e., beyond) the mirror when she shows Bernadette the twinned apartment layout.

 - Helen, like Candyman, climbs in and out of mirrors and through walls.
-This is also a kind of foreshadowing of her eventually inheriting his role.
+This also foreshadows her eventually inheriting his role.

-- Helen and Candyman both suffer injustices while alive, then wreak their revenge after death.
+- Helen and Candyman both suffer injustice while alive, then wreak their revenge after death.
 Candyman is murdered for daring to touch a white woman.
 Helen’s husband is a manipulative love cheat.

 The thing about gazing through mirrors – through a glass darkly, if you like – is that it’s often a transformative act in literature and film.
-Alice went to Wonderland.
+Alice went to Wonderland; so does Neo in The Matrix.
 In Black Swan, it takes Nina on a tragic journey of discovery and delusion.

 In Candyman, mirrors disrupt boundaries and middle class safety, pitching Helen into a nightmare.